-Don’t Sleep on Collaborations.
+Don’t Sleep on Collaboration.

 Stand-alone content may work well.
 But there are untapped resources, such as collaborating with experienced people in your business niche.
-B2B content ideas helps you to collaborate with other businesses and increase your exposure.
+B2B content ideas help you to collaborate with other businesses and increase your exposure.
 B2B In addition, when you have experts endorsing and supporting your content, the credibility of your content increases.

 The MOFU Content Stage

 After going on a couple of dates, you think they might be your person.
-But you are still sceptical and want to learn more about them before you seal the deal.
+But you are still skeptical and want to learn more about them before you seal the deal.
 The MOFU stage is similar to this scenario.

 Now that your audience knows and trusts your business, introducing your products and services to them is the next step.
 This is why the middle of the funnel is the consideration stage.
 The existing customer compares your products with that of your competitors.
 And hopefully, conclude that your product is the best solution for their pain point.

 It would be best to continue lead nurturing, and educating your audience.
 It would help your customers realize how your business is the best fit for their needs and stand out from the competition.

 Build interactions and relationships with your audience.
 Also, make sure to strengthen the trust they have in your business.

 Some of the content types that you can use to influence their purchase decision at this stage are as follows: